HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

    a.
 Permute convolution weight tensors & and any other dependent tensors like 'momentum' for better performance.

    b.
 Checkpoint saving involves getting trainable params and other state variables to CPU and permuting the weight tensors.
 Hence, checkpoint saving is by default disabled.
-It can be enabled using –save-checkpoint option.
+It can be enabled using --save-checkpoint option.

    c.
 Optimized FusedSGD operator is used in place of torch.optim.SGD for lazy mode.